bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 We are back to <span style="color:green;">green</span>!

 ### take a breather
 Alright, we just added some environment context to our tests using the __Background__ and _Given_ step(s), and are bringing more solidarity to the actual testing environment in so much as we have started to address the concept that the grocery list is to be interacted with from an application.
-This concept was known and assumed before, yet in our previous example, we did not address an actual __User Role__ (_The Shopper_) in context - we simply made sure that our gorcery list collection model was able to receiev and retain an item.
+This concept was known and assumed before, yet in our previous example, we did not address an actual __User Role__ (_The Shopper_) in context - we simply made sure that our gorcery list collection model was able to receive and retain an item.

 That's fine, we were getting started; we had some tasks and we are not going to throw away our work.